angelacorte/vmc-experiments/README.md

 Dashed lines are communication channels, solid black lines represent the tree structure, and green (resp. orange) lines depict the resource (resp. success) distribution flows, the thicker they are, the more resource (resp. success) is being transferred.

+The experiments are:
+- _oneRoot_: self-construction from a single node (growth from seed),
+- _cutting_: self-repair after disruption (network segmentation) with no regeneration (cutting).
+   The segmentation is performed by removing a part of the structure after 500 simulated seconds, and the nodes are not able to regenerate the missing part;
+- _graft_: self-integration of multiple FieldVMC systems (grafting).
+   Two distinct structures are created, and after 500 simulated seconds, they are merged into a single structure;
+- _graftWithMoreLeaders_: self-segmentation of a larger structure (budding).
+  Two distinct structures are created with possibly more than leader each; after 500 simulated seconds, they are merged into a single structure;
+- _graftWithSpawning_: self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).
+  Two distinct structures are created, and after 500 simulated seconds, they are merged into a single structure.
+  During the simulation, nodes are able to spawn new nodes and destroy the ones that are not useful anymore, resulting in an optimized structure.

 #### Simulation Graphical Interface

 The simulation environment and graphical interface are provided by [Alchemist Simulator](https://alchemistsimulator.github.io/index.html).